vertcoin-project/VertDocs/docs/Mining/P2pool-overview.md

 P2Pool nodes work on a chain of shares similar to Bitcoin's blockchain.
 Each node works on a block that includes payouts to the previous shares' owners and the node itself, which can also result in a share if it meets P2Pool's difficulty. `[3]`

+#### If you are a smaller miner with 2 graphics cards or less or are using your CPU, it is recommended to use Network 2.
+If you are a larger miner with multiple cards and/or a hash rate larger than 100Mh, it is recommended to use Network 1.

 --------------------------------------------

 ## Why use P2Pool?